 For example, if you need to sort your code entries alphabetically, select the appropriate matching rules entry and set the Order field to order by name.

 Select a language for which you want to create arrangement rules.

 On the Arrangement tab, specify the appropriate options such as grouping and matching rules.

 In the editor, select the code entries you want to rearrange and from the main menu, select.

-In AppCode, you can adjust the way the generated line (⌘/) and block (⌥⌘/) comments will look like.
+In AppCode, you can adjust the way the generated line ⌘/ and block ⌥⌘/ comments look like.

-To place the comment characters at the first column, in Code Generation tab and select Line comment at the first column or Block comment at the first column., open the
+To place the comment characters at the first column, in Code Generation tab and select Line comment at first column or Block comment at first column., open the

 To align the comment characters with the next code line, deselect these checkboxes.

-*/characters appear at the beginning and at the end of the selection.
-To have these characters above and below a code block, you should select the block as a code construct (⌥↑/⌥↓).
+To have block comment characters above and below a code block, select the block as a code construct using ⌥↑ and ⌥↓:

-To add a leading space in line comments, in Code Generation tab add select Add a space at comment start., open the
+To add a leading space in line comments, in Code Generation tab and select Add a space at comment start., open the